mohmafia/Linux8200-mixer/README.md

 This project is made possible by the open source community and the creative minds who believe in building tools that are both functional and beautiful.

 > Want to be listed here?
 Contribute and make your mark.
+> ## 📣 NixNoob50 Thanks for help with skinning and SVG graphics

 ---
 ## 🖼️ Screenshots